zuojiawen/.config/README.md

 This repo is my config file.
-You can clone it to your home directory, then you can refer to the following USAGE to know how to usage it.

 # USAGE